 As you scale, you’ll have more data to manage — and that means the Excel spreadsheet that worked in your early days will no longer be sufficient.

 When you have every back-office system in sync, they’ll be able to manage product details, run targeted marketing campaigns and expand to new sales channels.

 PIM solutions collect more types of product data than you may even know.
 They can be super flexible for ecommerce so that you can maintain your single source of product truth.

 Here are some of the types of data that will likely end up stored in your PIM:

 These will not all surface in each sales or marketing channel — you’ll choose what works best for which channel.

 Provide complete descriptions of how shoppers are meant to use your product.
 You might even be able to suggest additional use cases, making the product a better investment for your shoppers.

 LARQ uses their product pages to make sure shoppers know their bottles work with warm or cold liquids:

 You can use product stories and more emotional language to create an emotional connection into your customer experience.
 The best way to describe this is to show an example.
 Solo Stove does a great job of bringing the shopper into the narrative.
-In the first two paragraphs, the copy provokes powerful images of adventure — and warmth.
+In the first two paragraphs, the copy provokes powerful images of adventure and warmth.

 A PIM reduces manual data entry by taking in data from other systems, then pushing out product information to your ecommerce store and online sales channels.
 This means you only have to enter information once, reducing the potential for data entry errors or inconsistencies.